 Since my departure from the profession, I have been working to understand my former biases surrounding naturopathic medicine and why I was drawn to it.
 I thought I was highly trained and medically competent, but I could not have been more foolish.

-I now write about the evidence, or lack thereof, of naturopathic methods and the ethical and educational shortcomings of the fledging profession.
+I now write about the evidence, or lack thereof, of naturopathic methods and the ethical and educational shortcomings of the fledgling profession.
 I contribute to Science-Based Medicine, Forbes, Science 2.0, and KevinMD.

 Currently, I am a PhD student in evolutionary biology at the University of Kiel.
 I study the interplay between the composition of mammalian microbiota and the genetics of their host species.